TotalTest/SpecFlow.Contrib.Variants/README.md

 ```

 ### 3.3 Access the variant
 The variant key/value can then be accessed via the ScenarioContext static or injected class.
-This decision was made to cater for all supported test frameworks (NUnit, MsTest and XUnit).
+This decision was made to cater for all supported test frameworks (NUnit, MsTest and xUnit).

 ```csharp
 [Binding]